runtimerobotics/fusion360-urdf-ros2/modeling.md

 For lidar link, we have to create a rigid link between lidar and base_link.

 Congratulation, you have done with the modeling part of the robot.
-Now we can export the model.
+Now we can export the model to URDF.

-# 10) Exporting to URDF

-# 11) Editing the ROS 2 package for plugins

-# 12) Moving the robot in Gazebo Sim and ROS 2